 - Complete administrative tasks and provide front desk support.

 Join the VOICES team!

 You can make a difference in our community by sharing your time and talents.
 Our goal is to make your volunteer experience fulfilling and meaningful.
-The Office for Women & Domestic and Sexual Violence Services (OFWDSVS) utilizes volunteers in a variety of positions and has created a program that not only helps us meet the needs of our community, but is also flexible enough to meet the needs of today’s volunteer.
+The Domestic & Sexual Violence Services (DSVS) utilizes volunteers in a variety of positions and has created a program that not only helps us meet the needs of our community, but is also flexible enough to meet the needs of today’s volunteer.
 We have opportunities for those who want to support clients directly and other work that can support our agency’s operations.
 Our volunteer opportunities range from one-day special projects to long-term commitments with evening and weekend shifts available.
 Group/corporate volunteer opportunities where you can serve with your family, friends, or coworkers; this is a good option for those wishing to volunteer with individuals under the age of 21.
 Additionally, you could choose to serve as a Hotline Advocate from the convenience of your own home.

 - Volunteers’ skills and talents play an important role in helping us create communities where everyone can live free of violence.

 - Volunteers’ dedication and reliability instills quality into our programs and services.